Is After The Event Insurance Worth Paying For?

 Hi Ian

 I am looking to move my case to another Solicitor as the one I am presently dealing with have been totally incompetent and I have lost all confidence in them, which is annoying as they have been assigned by my union so all costs would be covered and I should receive 100% compensation.
-The new Solicitor wants to charge me £499.00 for ATE (aswell as the 25%).
+The new Solicitor wants to charge me £499.00 for ATE (as well as the 25%).

 The company I work for has already admitted 100% liability and agree that I was not to blame for my work place injury.
 I asked the new Solicitor why would I need to pay the ATE fee if 100% liability had been admitted, therefore they are guaranteed to win the case.
-They said it needs to be paid because if the case ends up going to court because we can’t agree on damages and we ended up losing then I would have to pay the othersides court and the ATE will cover this.
+They said it needs to be paid because if the case ends up going to court because we can’t agree on damages and we ended up losing then I would have to pay the otherside’s court fees and the ATE will cover this.
 Is this correct please and in your opinion do I need the to pay for ATE?
 Many thanks for all your help.

 Ian Morris